ASvyatkovskiy/BigDataCourse/README.md

 ```

 You are going to need to install Maven build tool for that.
-You can download Maven from the web: https://maven.apache.org/download.cgi and add to `PATH`:
+Maven can be downloaded from the web: https://maven.apache.org/download.cgi unpack it, and add to the `PATH`:
 ```bash
 export PATH=<path to your maven>/apache-maven-3.3.9/bin:$PATH
 ```